kgrid/kgrid-site/docs/tutorial/ko/overview.md

 In the packaged object metadata is kept in two `json` files, one for the object as a whole, and the other for each implementation(KOs can have multiple implementations, **BUT JUST DON'T!** )

-Metadata at the top level includes an identifier, minimal description data, and required knowledge object properties from the [Knowledge Object Information Ontology (KOIO)](koio)
+Metadata at the top level includes an identifier, minimal description data, and required knowledge object properties from the [Knowledge Object Implementation Ontology (KOIO)](koio)

 `hello-world/metadata.json`
 ```json